MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/query-data-web-api.md

 ## Filter parent records based on values of child records

-The example given below shows how you can retrieve all the account records which have:
+The example given below shows how you can use the [/any operator](#bkmk_anyoperator) to retrieve all the account records which have:

 - any of their linked opportunity records' budget greater than or equal to 500, and
 - the opportunity records' have no description, or